Landflier/AcademicWebsite/content/about.md

 type: "about"
 ---

 As Tracy Letts says in The Big Short, welcome to my academic 'dinky webpage'.
 My academic interests are in Condensed Matter Physics.
 Currently, for my hobby I am getting into HAM (not the food), and experimenting with designing and taping out analog/RF integrated circuits.

-## Education
+## Background

-- MSc Semiconductors and Microelectronics, Purdue University, 2025
-- M1 Genral Physics, University Paris-Saclay, 2023
-- BSc Theoretical Physics, University of Glasgow, 2022
+I'm a recent graduate (MSc Semiconductors and Microelectronics, Purdue University, 2025).
+My academic journey wasn't the most linear, but just like my interests, it was diverse and incredibly rewarding.
+My current focus is lithographic reserach, but I am incredibly curious about RF and analog chip design, radars, and system design.
+I try to practice the latter in my spare time, when my ideas about physics and lithography dry up.

+Besides my academic interests, I enjoy reading philosophy (which I discuss with a friend of mine), watching movies, and practicing any possible physical activity.

-## Work experience
+## Current Interests
-I graduated recently (May 2025), and have decided to pursue a PhD.
-Throughout my university years I proactivaly looked for opportunities to conduct Solid-State Physics related research.
-Below I have summerized my most recent positions:

-imec, 03.2024 - 09.2024
-Department of Experimental Materials and Material Transfer

-Project: Polymer residue cleaning from 2D materials
-Supervisor: Dr. Jean-Francois de Marneffe
-Research and responsibilities:
-Developed rigorous testing protocols to compare plasma etching and UV curing Proactively sought to expand the cross-team collaborations to explore different approaches Created my own automation scripts for experiment description and book-keeping using JS and Obsidian

-imec, 04.2023 - 09.2023
-Department of Experimental Photolithography Materials, MSc project

-Project: EUV electronic processes in photoresists
-Supervisors: Dr. Roberto Fallica, Prof Stefano Nannarone Research and responsibilities:
-Collaborated with chemists and physicists to understand and improve the in-house model Wrote extensive project and code documentation using Jekyll

-CNRS
-C2N, research internship

-Project: MEMS transducer for wireless power transfer in medical implants
-Supervisor: Prof. Elie Lefeuvre
-Research and responsibilities:
-compared Terfenol-D and Galfenol in terms of device power designed a novel Bayesian methodology to consolidate findings wrote Python code to automate the experimental process

-Some of my other jobs include part-time teaching at a local school, and interning at GlobalFoundries.
+- **Research Focus:** Condensed matter physics, semiconductor device physics
+- **Hobby Projects:** HAM radio, analog/RF integrated circuit design and tape-out
+- **Open Source:** Contributing to IC design tools and methodologies

+For a detailed overview of my work experience and technical skills, please see my [Resume](/resume/).
 ## Contact
 You can most easily reach me on LinkedIn or on Element